Min. time required: 5:20

 • If you like a nostalgic experience and don’t mind a change in Zweisimmen, pick the GoldenPass Belle Époque.

 • Travel by GoldenPass Panoramic if you prefer a modern train and don’t mind a change in Zweisimmen.
-If you’d like to experience the driver’s view from VIP seats, the GoldenPass Panoramic is the right choice too.
-But note that these seats are only available occasionally.
+If you’d like to experience the driver’s view from VIP seats, the GoldenPass Panoramic is the right choice too – although these seats are only available occasionally.

 • If you want to experience the most modern and luxurious ride, or prefer a direct connection between Interlaken and Montreux, travel by GoldenPass Express.

-GoldenPass or another Swiss scenic train: how to choose?
+GoldenPass line or another Swiss scenic train: how to choose?

-If you can make just one scenic train journey during your stay, these may be reasons to choose the GoldenPass line:
+If you can make just one scenic train journey in Switzerland, these may be reasons to choose the GoldenPass line over other panoramic routes:

 • It’s an ideal route if you enter or leave by plane.
 Zurich Airport is just one hour from Lucerne, and Geneva Airport is just 75 minutes from Montreux.